SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Other Things About Me

 - 🔭 I’m currently working on open source projects (and other ones) coded in languages such as Python, HTML, C++ and JavaScript.
 I am also starting GDScript + C++, have also made some Shell scripts, created engaging TeX reports and I have made some interesting charts in R!
-- 🌱 I’m currently learning C++ and GDScript and ethical hacking.
+- 🌱 I’m currently learning C++, GDScript, ethical hacking and API usages.
 - ✨ I’m looking for the best programming opportunities on Github, as well as contributing to common Github repos and projects.
 - 🤔 I’m looking for help with ethical hacking and C++.
 - 💬 Ask me about how to make great READMEs, query about code in Python and C++, and learn basic Blender in good hands.
 I might be able to help you.